 Explanation: Light travels at the fastest speed possible for a physical object.
-Darkness is erased when light appears and return when light leaves.
-Basically the speed of dark is the speed of light.
-However, there are some other types of darkness that can move faster than light, for instance a shadow across a distance.
+Darkness is erased when the light appears and returns when light leaves.
+Basically, the speed of dark is the speed of light.
+However, there are some other types of darkness that can move faster than light, for instance, a shadow across a distance.

-A shadow can become much bigger than the object creating it, while mimicking it source moving in the same manner for the same amount of time.
+A shadow can become much bigger than the object while mimicking its source moving in the same manner for the same amount of time.
 So, when an object moves and its shadow is larger, the shadow can actually move a greater distance.
 If you make the shadow large enough, it can travel across the surface faster than light.

-Let’s consider a scenario, in which you can cast a shadow onto moon.
+Let’s consider a scenario in which you can cast a shadow onto the moon.
 To make your shadow move from point A to point B on the moon, you need to move your finger just a few centimeters.
-This would take you fraction of a second, but the shadow it casts on the moon would move thousands of kilometers in the same amount of time.
+This would take you a fraction of a second, but the shadow it casts on the moon would move thousands of kilometers in the same amount of time.

 In this case, our shadow is transferring no information from point A to point B. Also, darkness isn’t traveling from point A to B. It is traveling from you to point A and point B at the speed of light.

-In fact, shadow doesn’t travel at all.
-It’s an illusion caused by us thinking that a shadow is a physical thing when in reality it’s just a lack of physical things called photons.
+In fact, the shadow doesn’t travel at all.
+It’s an illusion caused by us thinking that a shadow is a physical thing when, in reality, it’s just a lack of physical things called photons.